Calf barns and shelters

 - After the animals are taken from the cage at the end of 6-8 weeks, the cage and its bottom are washed with pressurized water, detergent and disinfectant and prepared for the new calf.

-The calf field (barn) has a canal on the lower floor and there are calf areas (fields) with grill floors working with a scraper in this channel.
+The calf field (barns) has a canal on the lower floor and there are calf areas (fields) with grill floors working with a scraper in this channel.

 A special LOSPA KRAIBURG rubber mattress is mounted on this ground made of wire or sheet metal, providing the necessary softness for the animal on this non-slippery ground.